Smoothing discrete Morse theory: Abstract

 \section{Abstract}

 After surveying classical notions of PL topology of the Seventies, we clarify the relation between Morse theory and its discretization by Forman.
-We show that PL handlebody theory and discrete Morse theory are equivalent, in the sense that every discrete Morse vector on some PL triangulation is also a PL handle vector, and conversely, every PL handle vector is also a discrete Morse vector on some PL triangulation.
-It follows that for smooth manifolds of dimension $\le 7$, every discrete Morse vector on some PL triangulation is also a smooth Morse vector, and vice versa.
+We show that PL handles theory and discrete Morse theory are equivalent, in the sense that every discrete Morse vector on some PL triangulation is also a PL handle vector, and conversely, every PL handle vector is also a discrete Morse vector on some PL triangulation.
+It follows that in dimension up~to~$7$, every discrete Morse vector on some PL triangulation is also a smooth Morse vector; the vice versa is true in all dimensions.
+This revises and improves a result by Gallais.

-Some further consequences of our work are: \begin{compactenum}[(1)] \item If a smooth manifold $M$ admits a Morse function with $c_i$ critical points of index~$i$, then for any PL triangulation $T$ of $M$ we can find an integer $r$ such that the $r$-th barycentric subdivision of $T$ admits a discrete Morse function with $c_i$ critical faces of dimension $i$.
-(This revises and improves a result by Gallais.) \item For $d \ne 4$, every simply connected smooth $d$-manifold admits locally constructible triangulations.
+Some further consequences of our work are: \begin{compactenum}[(1)] \item For $d \ne 4$, every simply connected smooth $d$-manifold admits locally constructible triangulations.
 In contrast, the Mazur $4$-manifold has no locally constructible triangulation.
 (This solves a question by \Ziv and completes work by the author and Ziegler.) \item The Heegaard genus of $3$-manifolds can be characterized as the smallest $g$ for which some triangulation of the manifold has discrete Morse vector $(1,g,g,1)$.\\ (This allows for heuristics to bound the Heegaard genus of any 3-manifold.) \item Some non-PL $5$-spheres admit discrete Morse functions with only 2 critical faces. \\ (This result, joint with Adiprasito, completes the Sphere Theorem by Forman.) \end{compactenum}